-

 - The doubt catapult is a table card (face up) used for casting a doubt, but it also reveals about the player: it can never be the player's own suit.

-- The catapult can either shoot 1 card of the same suit as the catapult, or 1 - 3 cards of the same number (with a bonus).
+- The catapult can either shoot 1 card of the same suit (as the catapult), or 1 - 3 cards of the same number (with a bonus).
+Each catapult may only shoot once.

 - The doubts are placed face down into each target's history line, while the shooter either dumps the catapult or collects it face up (as a bonus shield) into his.

-- When the round ends, each player who was not exposed is a winner: had enough doubt shields to block all rightful doubts (= ace's suit, or any for joker).
+- When the round ends, the doubts take effect.
+Each player who had enough doubt shields to block rightful doubts (= ace's suit, or any for joker) is a winner.

 LAYOUT AND START UP